-Booz Allen Hamilton believes in contributing to the communities in which we work and in helping their citizens obtain a fair share of available economic opportunities.
-Small business concerns and minority institutions make important contributions to Booz Allen by enhancing our competitive edge, our performance on specific contracts, and our bottom line.
-They also play a critical role in the future of our global economy.
+Booz Allen believes in contributing to the communities in which we work and in helping their citizens obtain a fair share of available economic opportunities.
+Small and minority-owned businesses make important contributions to our work by enhancing our competitive edge and our performance on specific contracts.
+They also play a critical role in the future of the global economy.

-Booz Allen seeks to increase its visibility with the small business community as our markets across the nation continue to grow.
-Through marketing and outreach assistance programs, the firm is working to increase the number and quality of small businesses that can qualify for teaming and subcontracting opportunities across our firm.
+As our markets across the nation continue to grow, we're working to increase the number of small businesses that can qualify for teaming and subcontracting opportunities with the firm.

 As part of our corporate commitment, we routinely seek small businesses to supplement our in-house professional, technical, and support capabilities, and we enter into mutually beneficial teaming arrangements.

 If you are a small business interested in conducting business with Booz Allen, please register your business in our small business database.